 The Killing of Goats & Sheep for Meat Using Gas Chambers (Australia)

 This footage of goats and sheep killed for meat using gas chambers, was obtained by a university student who took a placement at a slaughterhouse, as part of their Animal Science degree.
-With the assistance of both Aussie Farms and Animals Within, we can now see what happens to goats and sheep who arrive at Picton Meatworx, one of Australia’s biggest slaughterhouses.
+With the assistance of both Farm Transparency Project and Animals Within, we can now see what happens to goats and sheep who arrive at Picton Meatworx, one of Australia’s biggest slaughterhouses.

 After long a and hard transportation from the farms, the animals are kept inside the slaughterhouse in holding pens.
 There, many become very anxious as a result of being in a new place that has both frightening sounds (such as screams) and terrifying smells (such as blood and stress hormones).
 Sadly, animals who are taken to slaughterhouses are usually kept in holding pens for long hours, sometimes even days.